-Gene expression makes us who we are, and gene expression varies depending on how we live.
+Gene expression makes us who we are and it varies depending on how we live.
 We interact and are in a constant conversation with our environment.
-Our feelings, how lonely or happy we feel- these feelings go deeper than our skin- these feelings control our cells.
+Our feelings, how lonely or happy we feel: these feelings go deeper than our skin, they control our cells.
 So when do these cells start learning?
 When does learning begin?
 The nine months we spend in the womb are crucial.
 We learn about the world around us without being in it yet.
-These heritable changes in gene expression that do not involve changes in the underlying DNA sequence are otherwise known as Epigenetics.
+These heritable changes in gene expression, that do not involve changes in the underlying DNA sequence, are otherwise known as Epigenetics.

 What does a baby learn in the womb?

-A baby can start hearing its mother’s voice at four months of gestation.
+A baby can start hearing his mother’s voice at four months of gestation.
 The sounds of the outside world travel through the mother’s abdominal tissues and through the amniotic fluid surrounding the fetus.
-The fetus is constantly hearing its mother’s voice and once this fetus is born, it quickly recognizes it.
+The fetus is constantly hearing his mother’s voice and once he is born, he quickly recognizes it.
 The baby prefers this voice over anyone else’s.
 Babies become so used to hearing their mother’s voice that it can even be said they are born crying in their mother’s native language.
-A study was conducted where they found that French babies were born crying on a rising note while German babies ended on a falling note, much like the patterns the languages follow.
+A study was conducted where they found that French babies were born crying on a rising note, while German babies ended on a falling note, much like the patterns of those languages.
 Babies are born imitating the melodic contours of their future language.
-This learning has a purpose – babies prefer their mother’s voice because that person will protect them and they cry like their mother to create a stronger bond with them.
+This learning has a purpose: babies prefer their mother’s voice because that person will protect them and they cry like their mother to create a stronger bond with her.
 Not to mention, gaining a head start on language development.

 Babies also develop taste and smell by the seventh month of gestation.
 The flavors and spices of the food their mom eats travel to the amniotic fluid, which is constantly being swallowed by the baby.
 Babies remember and prefer these familiar tastes.
 These babies are already getting a sense of the very particular culture they will soon be introduced to.
 They get a hint of their culture’s unique cuisine!